-Stem cells reverse disease in a model of Parkinson's diseaseMay 16th, 2011 in Diseases, Conditions, Syndromes /
+Stem cells reverse disease in a model of Parkinson's diseaseMay 16, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 In a new study to be published in the Journal of Clinical Investigation, researchers compared the ability of cells derived from different types of human stem cell to reverse disease in a rat model of Parkinson disease and identified a stem cell population that they believe could be clinically relevant.